Filip Petrušev: Youth

-Full squad
+Senior

 Petrušev was a member of the Serbia national team put together by head coach Igor Kokoškov for the 2020 FIBA Men's Olympic Qualifying Tournament, played in Belgrade, Serbia in late June and early July 2021.
 His team lost to Italy in the final thus missing the 2020 Summer Olympics.
 Over four tournament games, he averaged team-high 15.5 points, five rebounds, 0.8 assists, and team-high one block per game.

+Petrušev represented the Serbia men's national basketball team at the 2023 FIBA Basketball World Cup, under manager Svetislav Pešić.
+Serbia went on to win the silver medal, losing to Germany in the final game.
+Over 6 games played, he averaged 8.2 points and 3.5 rebounds per game.
+Petrušev won the bronze medal at the 2024 Summer Olympics with Serbia.
+Over 6 tournament games, he averaged 9.7 points and 4.5 rebounds.